varunpav/Sentiment-Prediction-of-Rotten-Tomatoes-Critic-Movie-Reviews/README.md

 # Section 2
 Our project folder is composed of a Data folder an Output folder a Scripts file a License and this README.md.

 The Data folder contains a file showing where to find the dataset used for this project.
-There is also a data appendix
+There is also a data appendix showing statistics for all of the variables in the dataframe that we used to complete this project.

+The output folder contains multiple visuals and result tables.
+This include

 # Section 3
 In order to reproduce the results of our study first open the link at the top of this file and download the dataset of Rotten Tomatoes movie reviews.